Who is Arvid Lindblad? Red Bull junior has F1 race weekend debut at Silverstone

 Red Bull

-The FIA has granted Red Bull junior driver Arvid Lindblad a Formula 1 superlicence, meaning the 17-year-old could take part in a race despite being under the usual minimum age requirement of 18.
+Last month the FIA granted Red Bull junior driver Arvid Lindblad a Formula 1 superlicence, meaning the 17-year-old could take part in F1 race weekends, despite being under the usual minimum age requirement of 18.

 Red Bull had requested an exemption for the hotly-tipped Lindblad, who has the 40 points required to be granted a superlicence but remains a few months away from the minimum age, as he turns 18 in August.

-The request is thought to have been made several weeks ago, perhaps with a view to running Lindblad in a free practice session.
-However, the exemption could become more relevant after world champion Max Verstappen‘s penalty for his clash with George Russell in the Spanish Grand Prix.
+The request is thought to have been made several months ago, perhaps with the view of running Lindblad in a few free practice sessions.
+However, the exemption could become more relevant after world champion Max Verstappen‘s penalty for his clash with George Russell in the Spanish Grand Prix brought him close to a race ban.

-It left Verstappen just one penalty point away from a race ban going into this weekend’s Canadian Grand Prix and the following race in Austria, after which two points will removed from his superlicence.
+It left Verstappen just one penalty point away from a race ban going into the Canadian Grand Prix and the following race in Austria, after which two points were removed from his superlicence.

 According to the FIA, Lindblad “has recently and consistently demonstrated outstanding ability and maturity in single-seater formula car competition” and the governing body therefore approved Red Bull’s request with a special dispensation.